laboon/cs1632/deliverables/5/deliverable5.md

 ## Deliverable 5

-For this assignment, you (NOT a group) will profile a Conway's Game of Life simulation, and improve its performance by refactoring a single method (to be determined by the results of the profiling).
+For this assignment, you (NOT a group) will profile a Conway's Game of Life simulation, and improve its performance by refactoring several methods (to be determined by the results of the profiling).
 This will consist of several parts:

 1. Profiling (before) to determine which method is the most CPU-intensive
 2. Adding pinning tests (in the form of manual and/or unit tests) to show that the functionality is unchanged by your modifications